coq/coq/doc/sphinx/proof-engine/proof-handling.rst

 ------------------------------------------------

-.. opt:: Hyps Limit @num
+.. opt:: Hyps Limit @natural
    :name: Hyps Limit

    This option controls the maximum number of hypotheses displayed in goals